CLRmatchNet: Enhancing Curved Lane Detection with Deep Matching Process: Discussion

-\paragraph{MatchNet convergence.} During the training of MatchNet, we observed instances where the convergence exhibited fluctuations in the loss function for certain training examples.
-However, it is important to emphasize that despite these fluctuations, the overall loss in the training process improved as intended.
+During MatchNet training, we observed instances where the convergence exhibited fluctuations in the loss function for certain training examples.
+However, it is important to note that despite these fluctuations, the overall loss in the training process improved as expected.
 This may be the result of qualitative labeling of the data, as the labels were not assigned manually, but rather through an automated process.
 This automated labeling approach might introduce some variability into the training process, leading to occasional fluctuations in the loss.
 Nevertheless, our training strategy effectively improved CLRNet's performance, resulting in improved lane detection results in the curves section.